oyanzhi/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in FinHub.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 <br>

 ### Adding a reminder : `reminder`

-Adds a reminder to the specified person from the address book.
+Adds a reminder to the specified person in FinHub.

 Format: `reminder INDEX h/HEADER d/DEADLINE`